Aspose/releases.aspose.com/content/en/words/net/new-releases/aspose.words-for-.net-23.12.md

 A new public method `Merge(Document[], MergeFormatMode)` has been introduced to the `LowCode.Merger` class in this release.

-Streamline the document merging capabilities of your solutions with new ways of joining documents using the .NET API.
 This intuitive functionality allows you to merge documents in a simplified manner and requires only a few lines of code.

 The below-given C# code example showcases the use of this method for merging multiple documents in C#: